NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `~Field.equals` method has optional parameters for modifying the criteria for considering two fields to be equal:

-* named properties may be omitted from the comparison,x
+* named properties may be omitted from the comparison,

-* the fill value and missing data value properties may be ignored,
+* fill value and missing data value properties may be ignored,

 * the data type of data arrays may be ignored, and